rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>
 <br/>

-<a name="1e"></a><a name="1ep"></a>
+<a name="1e"></a>
-## Verify resiliency-1e Kill producer connection
+## Verify resiliency-1e Producer looses connection

 Sometimes a single connection is dropped and not necessarily due to a node crash.
-This can impact some parts of an application while others may continue to work.
-Such is the case when we have consumer and producers running within the same application.
+This could be due to a network infrastructure failure.
+This can impact some parts of an application -the producers- while others -the consumers- may continue to work.

 Producer applications should be able to deal with this failure especially if they occur while sending a message.